oracle/learning-library/developer-library/ords-in-oci/csv-function/csv-function.md

 Allow dynamic-group <dynamic-group-name> to manage objects in compartment <compartment-name> where target.bucket.name=<input-bucket-name>
 Allow dynamic-group <dynamic-group-name> to manage objects in compartment <compartment-name> where target.bucket.name=<processed-bucket-name>

+Allow dynamic-group functions to manage objects in compartment Tools_PM Allow dynamic-group functions to manage buckets in compartment Tools_PM allow service objectstorage-eu-frankfurt-1 to manage object-family in tenancy

+Service Permissions

+Because Object Storage is a regional service, you must authorize the Object Storage service for each region carrying out copy operations on your behalf.
+For example, you might authorize the Object Storage service in region US East (Ashburn) to manage objects on your behalf.
+After you authorize the Object Storage service, you can copy an object stored in a US East (Ashburn) bucket to a bucket in another region.

+To determine the region identifier value of an Oracle Cloud Infrastructure region, see Regions and Availability Domains.

+For administrators:

+To enable object copy, you must authorize the service to manage objects on your behalf:

+    You can create a policy that authorizes the service in the specified region to manage Object Storage namespaces, buckets, and their associated objects in all compartments in the tenancy:

+Allow service objectstorage-<region_identifier> to manage object-family in tenancy

 ## **STEP 2**: Prepare Database

 1. After signing in as **admin** from the previous lab (connecting to Database Actions/SQL Developer Web), we end up on the overview page.
 Click the SQL tile.